 You can get a copy of the accident report by filling out a Requester Release and Affidavit of Intended Use and the required fee.
 The Department of Revenue keeps accident reports on file for seven years.
 It can take up to 90 days for this information to arrive.

 When you’re in a car accident, stop, call the police, and stay in your car if possible.
 You may feel okay, but adrenaline is rushing through your veins.
 It can mask pain.
 You don’t want to move if there is a chance you’ve suffered damage to the neck or spine.
 It could be catastrophic if you got up and further injured the spine.
 Let an EMT check you out at the scene.
 Go to the hospital if there are injuries.

 Get photos if you can.
 If you’re unable, ask a passenger or witness to the crash to do it for you.
 Get the name and information for the other driver.
 After you’ve been seen by doctors, call your insurance company and get a claim started.
 Eventually, either your or the other driver’s insurance company will provide a settlement amount.
 Don’t agree without consulting a lawyer.

 It’s time for a free consultation.
 It costs nothing to find out if you have a valid complaint.
 Don’t let the stress wear you down.
-Call Jordan Law at (303) 647-3029 to discuss your accident.
+Call our Denver car accident lawyer Jordan, Herington & Rowley at (303) INJURED, (303) 465-8733 to discuss your accident.
 If chat is easier, click the green chat button and speak to an attorney 24/7.